 − Data encryption and decryption of the SDU;

-− For services with low time delay and high reliability, in addition to improve reliability by the multi-connection service replication and arbitration mechanism at the application layer, service identification can also be carried out in the adaptation sublayer and the multi-connection transmission mode can be constructed therein.
-The multi-connection mode can be activated or deactivated by dynamic modification of the service flow information.
-If the multi-connection mode is enabled for the special type of service identified above, multiple copies of the message can be created by the message copy mode in the adaptation sublayer, and it is possible to schedule multiple copies of the same message in different physical resources in the frame to improve transmission reliability, and repeat message detection in the adaptation sublayer of the receiver to avoid duplicate message delivery.
+− For services with low time delay and high reliability, in addition to improve reliability by the multi-connection service replication and arbitration mechanism at the adaptation layer, service identification can also be carried out in the adaptation sublayer and the multi-connection transmission mode can be constructed therein.
+The multi-connection mode can be activated or deactivated by dynamic modification of the service flow information in section 1.6.5.
+If the multi-connection mode is enabled for the special type of service identified above and specific dual-conncetion signalling is completed, multiple copies of the message can be created by the message copy mode in the adaptation sublayer then the copied message will be assigned the same MAC sequence number (SN).
+In MAC sublayer, and it is possible to schedule multiple copies of the same message in different physical resources (different sub-channels, or different component carriers (CCs) of same or different CAPs) to improve transmission reliability, and repeat message detection in the MAC sublayer of the receiver to avoid duplicate message delivery.
+If the multi-connection mode is not enabled, SDU will be sent to MAC sublayer to generate MAC PDU with different MAC sequence number (SN), which can be sent in different physical resources (different sub-channels, or different CCs of same or different CAPs)

 − Send the PDU of the adaptation sublayer generated by this layer to the MAC sublayer;